-Determine where you want to drill (using the hardware provided with the item, if applicable), and mark the spot(s) with a permanent marker.
+Determine where you want to drill (using the hardware provided with the item, if applicable), and mark the spot(s) on the tile surface with a permanent marker.

 - Grind a start through the top layer of the tile

-To provide a secure spot for your drill bit (so it won’t wander), grind a tiny mark into the glazed layer of the tile using a cone-shaped grinding bit on your Dremel (see image above).
+To provide a secure spot for your tile drill bit (so it won’t wander), grind a tiny mark into the glaze layer of the tile using a cone-shaped grinding bit on your Dremel (see image above) on a low speed.
 If you don’t have a Dremel, read on for an alternative method.

 - Drill through the tile

-Drilling into tile requires a masonry bit.
-Using a masonry bit sized for your plastic anchors, drill straight through the tile carefully.
-Be sure not to apply too much pressure so you don’t break your tile.
+Drilling into tile requires special drill bits.
+Using a carbide-tip bits sized for your plastic anchors, drill straight through the tile carefully.
+Be sure to apply steady pressure with patience (not too much pressure) so you don’t break your tile.

 - Install the anchor

 Gently tap the plastic anchor into the drill hole using a hammer.
 Again, gently, so as to not break the tile.